Oru Naal Iravil: Plot

-Shekar (Sathyaraj) is an NRI working in Singapore.
+Shekar is an NRI working in Singapore.
 He comes to his hometown Chennai after completing his contract.
 He sees his daughter riding a bike with a male classmate.
 Fearing that she would stray, he arranges for her to get married as soon as possible and ends her college education.
 Shekar has invested in a commercial property next to his house which he has let out to store owners, except for one garage.
 Since he is home, he meets his friends here and they bond every night over a few peg of drinks.
-One of them is Suri (Varun), a young autorickshaw driver.
-Around the same time, Sethu (Yugi Sethu), a struggling former film director has written a script that is finally accepted by a producer.
+One of them is Suri, a young autorickshaw driver.
+Around the same time, Sethu, a struggling former film director has written a script that is finally accepted by a producer.
 However, he leaves his bag by accident in Suri's rickshaw.

 One day, Suri arranges for Shekar to rendezvous with a call girl in the unoccupied garage near his house to cheer him up after he has an argument with his family over his daughter's marriage and education.
 While getting some food, Suri bumps into Sethu who demands for his bag back.
 While traveling to get the bag, Suri is arrested by the police for driving under influence and is held at the local station for the whole night.
 Shekar and the call girl are left locked up in the garage for two nights in a row.
 During this time, Shekar convinces the call girl to remain quiet until Suri comes to get them since it would be embarrassing if anyone knows about why they are locked up there.